orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 development process from here on out is always the same.

 ## What's Next
-Now that you are familiar with running and developing for Orchestron, continue to explore the [other labs](../../test/README.md) we have available, including more router vendors etc..
+Now that you are familiar with running and developing for SORESPO, continue to explore the [other labs](../../test/README.md) we have available, including more router vendors etc..